Britain's FTSE bounces back, housebuilders lead

 By Francesco Canepa

-LONDON, April 9 Britain's blue chip share index staged a technical bounce on Wednesday, helped by a rally in housebuilders as analysts flagged buying opportunities in shares that have underperformed recently.
+LONDON, April 9 Britain's top share index staged a technical bounce on Wednesday, helped by a rally in housebuilders as analysts flagged buying opportunities in shares that have underperformed recently.

-The FTSE 100 had shed 1.6 percent over the previous two days.
-However, charts showed the trend for the index remained up and investors were still prepared to buy into market dips, betting on a recovery in the global economy despite geopolitical tensions in Ukraine and volatility in emerging markets.
+The FTSE 100 shed 1.6 percent over the previous two days but charts showed the trend for the index remained up and investors were still prepared to buy into market dips, betting a recovery in the global economy would support shares.

-It was now facing technical resistance at its 50-day moving average at 6,653 points.
-A break above that level could pave the way for a rise towards the index's February peak at around 6,860 points.
+It was now testing its 50-day moving average at 6,653 points, a break above which could pave the way for a rise towards the index's February peak at around 6,860 points.

 "We're still seeing a series of higher lows, which is somewhat promising," said Roelof-Jan Van den Akker, senior technical analyst at ING.